Claude Code

 The integrator runs in three phases:

-1. **Discovery and validation.** It locates your project's config (`sonar-project.properties`, `.sonarlint/connectedMode.json`, or the explicit `--project` flag) and verifies the token.
+1. **Discovery and validation.** It locates your project's config (`sonar-project.properties`, `.sonarlint/connectedMode.json`, the git `origin` remote when the repository is bound on SonarQube, or the explicit `--project` flag) and verifies the token.

 2. **Health check and repair.** It calls SonarQube to confirm the token, organization, and project are valid.
 If the token is broken and you're running interactively, it offers to refresh it.